OcelotBabou/Quartz/content/2-The World/Regions/Paloto Swamplands.md

 The economy of Paloto Swamp is largely subsistence-based, with the Ratfolk expertly utilizing the swamp's rich biodiversity to meet their daily needs.
 They skillfully harvest a variety of resources from their environment, including medicinal herbs that are potent in treating both common and rare ailments, as well as sturdy building materials adapted to their humid and unstable environment.

 Despite their ingenuity and resourcefulness, the Ratfolk face significant economic challenges due to a general mistrust from neighboring regions and formal embargoes that limit their ability to trade broadly.
 These restrictions have been spurred by prejudices and fears surrounding the Ratfolk's unconventional methods and secretive nature.
 However, the Ratfolk's reputation as exceptional innovators and inventors has made some of their unique creations too impressive or beneficial to be entirely shunned by the outside world.
+Notable inventions include:
+- **Eternal** **Fire**: This alchemical oil, when ignited, burns at an exceptionally high temperature and sustains its combustion for extended periods without additional fuel.
+- **Clockwork Prosthetics**: Intricately designed prosthetic limbs powered by clockwork mechanisms, providing mobility and functionality to those who have lost limbs.
+- **Steam-Powered Plough**: Designed specifically to aid [[Agroma]], this plough runs of steam generated utilizing Eternal Fire, drastically increasing agricultural productivity.
+- **Aetheric Lenses**: Precision-crafted lenses that enhance the viewing of distant objects or reveal hidden magical auras, used by scholars, inventors or the short-sighted.

 As a result, while trade with the outside is minimal, it is not non-existent.
 Certain Ratfolk inventions and products, particularly those that offer novel solutions or critical benefits, find their way into broader markets, often through indirect channels or discreet trading practices.
 These items not only showcase the Ratfolk's advanced understanding of science and magic but also serve as crucial economic lifelines that help sustain their communities amidst broader social and economic isolation.